gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Desks bigger than their beds,
-chairs that definitely hadn't been made for people with tails, flat screens coated in a fine layer of gritty dust, panels full of buttons that Maddy told Sindy she wasn't allowed to press---nothing they could eat, and nothing that told them how to get home.
+chairs that definitely hadn't been made for people with tails, flat screens coated in a fine layer of gritty dust, panels full of buttons that Maddy told Sindy she wasn't allowed to press—nothing they could eat, and nothing that told them how to get home.